 Animating the supplement in the garden

-When I generate each video, I usually create several variations based on different image results to choose the best one.
-These were the final results before I added the final touches, such as the instrumental music and one last voice-over track to serve as a call to action in the garden sequence.
+When I generate each video, I usually create several variations based on different image results to pick the best one.
+These were the final results before I added the finishing touches, such as the instrumental music and one last voice-over track to serve as a call to action (in the garden sequence).

-For the final piece of the AI workflow, I created a song in Suno to bring the entire advertisment together.
-I chose to do a calm accoustic guitar track to hormonize with the natural aesthetic of the Oregon's Wild Harvest brand.
+For the final piece of the AI workflow, I created an audio track in Suno, a music creation AI tool, to bring the entire advertisement together.
+I chose to create a calm, acoustic guitar track to harmonize with the natural aesthetic of Oregon's Wild Harvest brand.

 Putting it all together...